-ICANN has a set of specific rules that apply to the gTLD or TLD strings that must be carefully considered by each applicant.
+ICANN has a set of specific rules for gTLD strings that each applicant must carefully consider.
 For example, an application for a gTLD composed of numbers only will be rejected.
 Applicants for IDN gTLDs must carefully follow the additional technical specifications for IDNs outlined in the Applicant Guidebook.